-The current posting of the San Francisco Public Utilities Commission’s FY2012-2013 performance continues our transparency in reporting to you, our stakeholders, on the progress in implementation of our Strategic Sustainability Plan (SSP).
-The SSP provides SFPUC with a system and tools for planning, managing and evaluating SFPUC-wide performance that takes into account the long term economic, environmental and social impacts of our business activities (often called the triple bottom line).
+SFPUC published its Strategic Sustainability Plan and Program (SSP) in December 2008.
+The SSP provided us with a system and tools for planning, managing and evaluating SFPUC-wide performance that takes into account the long term economic, environmental and social impacts of SFPUC’s business activities (often called the triple bottom line).

 What is strategic planning?

 Strategic planning provides tools “for making resource allocation decisions among core business functions, and investments in expanding and/or diversifying business functions in a way that positions the utility to increase value to customers/shareholders.”
 [AwwaRF 2003]

 From FY2005 through FY2008, and in accordance with the City and County of San Francisco Charter, Article VIIIB: Sec 8b.123.
 (A) (3), SFPUC engaged in extensive stakeholder involvement to develop our sustainability plan as the core of our strategic planning.
 In 2007, we released the FY2005-2006 Baseline Assessment of our performance, followed by the release of our Sustainability Plan and Program in 2008, with its focus on strategies toward long term sustainability organization-wide.
 In 2011, SFPUC integrated and consolidated a separate strategic effort into our sustainability framework, thus consolidating our SSP system for SFPUC-wide planning, evaluation and reporting on our annual triple bottom line performance.